 - 1 Select Info > User Data > Boundaries.

 - 2 Select a boundary.

-- 3 Select Review > Alarm > On.
+- 3 Select Review > Alarm.

-- 4 Select an option.
+- 4 Select an option:

-- To set an alarm for when your boat is a specified distance from the boundary, select Warning Dist., enter a distance, and select Done.
+- To set an alarm for when your boat is a specified distance from the boundary, select Warning Dist., enter

-- To set an alarm when you enter the boundary, select Area

-Entering > Exiting.
+a distance, and select Done.

-- To set an alarm when you exit the boundary, select Area > Exiting.
+- To set an alarm for when you enter or exit an area boundary or a circle boundary, select Area to show Entering or Exiting.